-Failure to maintain satisfactory compliance with certain privacy and data protections laws and regulations, and the integrity of company, employee, sales force, customer or guest data could expose us to litigation, liability, substantial negative financial consequences and harm to our reputation.
+Cyber security risks and the failure to maintain the integrity of company, employee, sales force or guest data could expose us to data loss, litigation, liability and harm to our reputation.

-We collect, transmit and/or store large volumes of company, employee, sales force, customer and guest data, including payment card information, personally identifiable information, health-related data and other personal information, for business purposes, including for transactional and promotional purposes, and our various information technology systems enter, process, summarize, report and transmit such data.
-The various mobile applications, connected beauty and wellness devices, and other connected tools that we have developed or are developing also collect data.
+We collect, transmit and/or store large volumes of company, employee, sales force and guest data, including payment card information, personally identifiable information and other personal information, for business purposes, including for transactional and promotional purposes, and our various information technology systems enter, process, summarize and report such data.
+The connected devices that we have developed or are developing also collect consumer data.
 The integrity and protection of this data is critical to our business.

-We are subject to various security and privacy regulations in the markets where we do business, as well as requirements imposed by the payment card industry.
-For example, the General Data Protection Regulation, which went into effect in the European Union in 2018, imposes increased data protection regulations, the violation of which could result in fines of up to 4% of annual consolidated revenue.
-Many other U.S. states and foreign jurisdictions have similarly enacted security and privacy regulations.
-California's newest privacy laws, the California Consumer Privacy Act and the California Privacy Rights Act, enacted in 2018 and 2020, respectively, provide a private right of action for consumers against businesses who have violated their rights under these laws, including the right to recover statutory damages ranging between \$100 and \$750 per consumer per incident for certain types of data breaches.
-Other data privacy or data protection laws or regulations have been adopted or are under consideration in many other jurisdictions.
-We anticipate that federal, state and international regulators will continue to enact legislation related to data protection and privacy.
-These laws may impose restrictions on our ability to gather and/or transfer personal data, provide individuals with additional rights around their personal data, and place downstream obligations on our Brand Affiliates or other business partners relating to their use of information we provide.
-Many other jurisdictions, including California and Mainland China, have increased enforcement of laws and regulations that have recently taken effect.
-We believe these trends will continue.
+We are subject to significant security and privacy regulations, as well as requirements imposed by the payment card industry.
+For example, during 2018, the General Data Protection Regulation went into effect in the European Union, imposing increased data protection regulations, the violation of which could result in fines of up to 4% of our annual consolidated revenue.
+Many other jurisdictions have similarly enacted security and privacy regulations, including California and Mainland China, and we believe this trend will continue.
 In the United States, congressional committees have held preliminary hearings about the advisability of a federal data privacy law, but it is uncertain whether the federal government will adopt such a law and whether it would preempt state data privacy laws.
-Efforts have been made in recent years at the federal level to establish a comprehensive privacy regime including many of the concepts found in other state and federal privacy bills and laws, such as consent requirements for entities providing services to the public that collect, store, process, use or otherwise control sensitive personal information.
-The prospect of new data privacy laws and ambiguity regarding the interpretation of new and existing laws has resulted in significant uncertainty and compliance costs.
+The prospect of new data privacy laws and ambiguity regarding the interpretation of existing laws has resulted in significant uncertainty and compliance costs.
 In addition to laws specifically governing privacy and data security, in some cases, federal and state regulators and state attorneys general and administrative agencies have interpreted more general consumer protection laws to impose standards for the online collection, use, dissemination and security of data.
-Plaintiffs' counsels have also put forward a number of novel theories suing companies on the basis of their collection and use of information under existing privacy-adjacent laws.
-Although we monitor regulatory developments in this area, laws may be implemented, interpreted, or enforced in a non-uniform or inconsistent way across jurisdictions, and we may not be aware of every development that impacts our business.
-Any actual or perceived failure by us to comply with these requirements could subject us to significant penalties, lawsuits and negative publicity and require changes to our business practices.
-The costs of complying with existing or new data privacy or data protection laws and regulations may limit our ability to gather personal information needed to provide our products and services, delay or impede the development of new products and services, or negatively impact the use of or demand for our products and services, any of which could harm our business.
-In particular, maintaining compliance with these and other evolving regulations and requirements around the world has required changes to our information system architecture, data transfer and data storage processes.
-For example, data privacy laws in Mainland China and other jurisdictions place restrictions on the cross-border transmission of personal data, which could impede our ability to perform many business functions, including calculating and paying compensation to our sales force, absent significant changes to our information system architecture.
-Changing our information system architecture and data transfer and storage processes is difficult and expensive.
-Investigations by the regulators of data security or protection laws across jurisdictions could also result in the payment of fines, reputational harm and an inability to continue doing business in certain jurisdictions.
-Class actions or other private actions by affected individuals in some jurisdictions could also result in significant monetary or reputational damage.
+Although we monitor regulatory developments in this area, any actual or perceived failure by us to comply with these requirements could subject us to significant penalties, lawsuits and negative publicity and require changes to our business practices.
+In particular, maintaining compliance with these and other evolving regulations and requirements around the world often requires changes to our information system architecture and data storage processes.
+Making these changes is, and will likely continue to be, difficult and expensive.
+Investigations by the regulators of data security laws could also result in the payment of fines and harm our reputation.
+Private actions by affected individuals could also result in significant monetary or reputational damage.

-The following additional factors also cause risks related to the use of data:

-• Sales force-We share certain data with our sales force.
+We also share certain data with our sales force.
 We could face fines, investigations, lawsuits or other legal action if our sales force violates, or is perceived to violate, applicable laws and regulations, and our reputation and brand could be negatively impacted.